 A CE does not need to obtain an authorization for use and disclosure of PHI when the use is regarding a decedent.
-The researcher must document the use of PHI is for research, the PHI is necessary for the research purpose, and the death of the individuals if the CE requests it.
+The researcher must document the use of PHI is for research and that the PHI is necessary for the research purpose.
+The research must also document the death of the individuals if the CE requests it.
+Though the Omnibus Rule states that a decedent's health information is no longer considered PHI after 50 years, the organization may still request a proof of death prior to releasing the information if they do not have a record of the patient's death.